Dongyeongkim/dreamer-eqx/README.md

 Thanks to flexible JAX based neural networks library [Equinox](https://docs.kidger.site/equinox/), It was possible to rewrite the Ninjax code into more readable & sustainable code format.

+This code utilises the Hafner's [embodied](https://github.com/danijar/embodied) for replay buffer and state tracking.

 **Warning: Reproducing has not been done yet**